raspberrypilearning/getting-started-web-dev/en/step_4.md

 --- task ---

-**Test:** Check that your heading has changed colour and is centered.
+**Test:** Check that your heading has changed colour and is centred.

 --- /task ---